rcosta-git/rcosta-git.github.io/README.md

-# Financial Analysis and Automated Trading
+# Rob's Financial Mathematics and Automated Trading Resource Page

 Hi everyone, this is Rob.
-I'm a senior systems developer, and I'm also working on a second master's degree at Tufts University in mathematics, after completing one in computer science.
+I'm a full-time senior systems developer, and I'm also working on a second master's degree at Tufts University in mathematics, after completing one in computer science.
 This will be my third degree from Tufts overall, as I also completed my undergraduate degree in mathematics here.
-I have been auditing graduate courses in economics and philosophy (spring 2025).
+I am working on an open-source quantitative trading system called [CandleSage](https://github.com/rcosta-git/CandleSage/tree/main).

 As an undergraduate, I was focused on pure mathematics, also spending several years in Tufts' Russian department with the intention of studying the works of Russian mathematicians in analysis and topology, and in 2015 I published a paper in number theory on *p*-adic dynamical systems, [A *p*-adic Perron-Frobenius Theorem](https://arxiv.org/abs/1509.01702).
 I also enjoyed set theory, type theory, category theory, and logic.